Government Expenditure and Revenue Scotland: Background

 GERS was first published in 1992 by the Scottish Office in Edinburgh under the Conservative Party government of Prime Minister John Major, by Ian Lang the Secretary of State for Scotland at a time when the government was resisting calls for Scottish devolution.
-Its overall purpose was to estimate the overall UK borrowing requirement for Scotland - it was created at this time because Scottish Office ministers thought due to then-low oil prices, the report would show Scotland gained far more from the UK Treasury than it received.
+Its overall purpose was to estimate the overall UK borrowing requirement for Scotland: it was created at this time because Scottish Office ministers thought, due to then-low oil prices, the report would show that Scotland gained far more from the UK Treasury than it received.
 In a leaked memo the then Secretary of State for Scotland Ian Lang wrote "I judge that [GERS] is just what is needed at present in our campaign to maintain the initiative and undermine the other parties.
 This initiative could score against all of them.”

-The methodology of this first report was questioned - economics professor Hervey Gibson recalled "My reaction, both emotional and professional, was that where Scotland was making disproportionate drawings on the National (UK) exchequer these had usually been carefully estimated and emphasised, and where it was making net or disproportionate contributions to the exchequer these had been assumed away or hidden under crude assumptions about ‘reflecting national averages’".
+The methodology of this first report was questioned.
+Economics professor Hervey Gibson recalled "My reaction, both emotional and professional, was that where Scotland was making disproportionate drawings on the National (UK) exchequer these had usually been carefully estimated and emphasised, and where it was making net or disproportionate contributions to the exchequer these had been assumed away or hidden under crude assumptions about ‘reflecting national averages’".

 The second report was published in November 1995, covering financial year 1993-1994.
 Reports for each financial year since this year have been published.

 In 1998, the University of Strathclyde published the Jim and Margaret Cuthbert-authored "A critique of GERS: government expenditure and revenue in Scotland."
 This criticised primarily the adequacy of the methodology used and the accuracy of data sources as well as the purpose of a GERS exercise.

 In 1999, GERS (for financial year 1997/1998) was published by the newly formed Scottish Executive for the first time.

-In 2008 GERS for 2006/7 was published, including data for 2005/2006 (there was no report in 2007).
-This was the first fundamental review of GERS since it achieved National Statistics status in 2005, the changes were also instigated under the new SNP government who wished to address the criticisms noted above and were supported by the Cuthberts in their changes.
+In 2008, GERS for 2006/7 was published, including data for 2005/2006.
+(There was no report in 2007.)
+This was the first fundamental review of GERS since it achieved National Statistics status in 2005.
+The changes were also instigated under the new SNP government who wished to address the criticisms noted above and were supported by the Cuthberts in their changes.
 A number of presentation, data source and methodology changes were made.
 None of the changes radically altered the results of the analysis of Scotland's fiscal balance.
 The Cuthberts welcomed the "significant" methodological improvements, though noting scope for further improvements in overall Scottish financial reporting (not related to GERS itself).

 The report

 Objective

-The authors of GERS's stated primary objective is to estimate a set of public sector accounts for Scotland through detailed analysis of official UK and Scottish Government finance statistics.
+The stated primary objective of the authors of GERS is to estimate a set of public sector accounts for Scotland through detailed analysis of official UK and Scottish Government finance statistics.
 The authors estimate the contribution of revenue raised in Scotland toward the goods and services provided for the benefit of the people of Scotland."